HB-5034

 Enforcement Authority

 The Attorney General has sole authority to enforce this article on behalf of the State of West Virginia.
 The Attorney General may investigate allegations of violations and initiate civil enforcement actions.
-A private right of action is also available to a legal resident of the state who is a patient or research subject and who is harmed by the storage or use of their genome sequencing data in violation of the act.
+A private right of action is also available to a legal resident of the state who is a patient or research subject and who is harmed by the storage or use of their genome sequencing data in violation of the chapter.

 Penalties